SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssemby and support code using `System.Runtime.InteropServices.JavaScript`.

+# JS Interop using JSImport
+The JSImport attribute is used to indicate that a method signature will proxy calls from .NET WebAssembly to a JavaScript method.

+Approaches of exposing types or methods from JS to C#.
+Allows C# code to call into JS, or hold and pass references to JS objects.

 ## Importing Static JS Methods

 This example imports an existing static JS method into C#.
 Strictly speaking, `.log()` is an instance method of the `console` object.
 However, as demonstrated here JSImport can be accessed using static semantics for instances available on global properties.